-Crocodile meat is lean and tender, with a flavor that’s similar to a mix of fish and chicken.
-The locals often prepare crocodile meat by marinating it in a blend of spices, then grilling or frying it to perfection.
+Crocodile meat is lean and tender, with a flavor that’s similar to a mix of fish sauce and chicken.
+The locals often prepare crocodile meat by marinating it in a blend of spices and tomato sauce, then grilling or frying it to perfection.
 Whether enjoyed in a stew or as a barbecued delicacy, crocodile meat offers a unique taste of Kenya’s culinary heritage.
 Try some at Carnivore Restaurant in Nairobi—it’s excellent!

 Our penultimate exotic food destination takes us to the enchanting country of Lebanon in the Middle East.
 Lebanese cuisine is famous for its bold flavors and diverse ingredients, and one dish that epitomizes this is sheep brains.